Screenly/zapier/README.md

    - Make sure that the Zap is enabled.
    - Upload your file to the folder you configured.
    - Go to your Screenly dashboard and click "Content" from the sidebar.
-   - You should see the a new asset that was uploaded.
+   - You should see the new asset that was uploaded.

 ## :zap: Quick Links